Git Quick Start Guide

 List Commit History

-Unlike directly using git log, I want a simple list of each commit record without caring about the committer, time, and so on.
+Unlike directly using git log, I just want to simply list each commit record without caring about the author, time, etc.

-You can use Git’s placeholders: Git Basics - Viewing the Commit History
+You can use Git placeholders for that: Git Basics - Viewing the Commit History

 1